istio/istio.io/content/en/docs/ops/setup/app-health-check/index.md

 <!-- Add samples YAML or kubectl patch? -->

-Rather than install Istio with different Helm option, you can annotate Pod with `sidecar.istio.io/rewriteAppHTTPProbers: "true"`.
+Rather than install Istio with different Helm options, you can [annotate the pod](/docs/reference/config/annotations/) with `sidecar.istio.io/rewriteAppHTTPProbers: "true"`.
+Make sure you add the annotation to the [pod resource](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) because it will be ignored anywhere else (for example, on an enclosing deployment resource).

 {{< text yaml >}}
 apiVersion: apps/v1